Gödel's Incompleteness Theorems

 1.2.2 Theories not Formulated in the Language of Arithmetic

 Of course, there are many important and interesting theories in mathematics which are not even formulated in the language of arithmetic.
 However, the applicability of the incompleteness theorems can be dramatically extended outside the language of first-order arithmetic and its extensions, when it is noted that all that is needed is that weak theories such as Q, or PRA, can be interpreted in the system in question.
-Most importantly, this involves various systems of set theory (see the section on axiomatic set theory in the entry on set theory).
+Most importantly, this involves various systems of set theory.
 For example, the incompleteness theorems hold for ZFC–Inf (i.e., ZFC without the axiom of infinity) and all its extensions, however strong (as long as they are axiomatizable.)

 Roughly, a theory T1 is interpretable in another theory T2 if the primitive concepts and the range of the variables of T1 are definable in T2 so that it is possible to translate every theorem of T1 into a theorem of T2.
 One should not misunderstand such interpretations as providing anything like intuitive synonymity.
 Two theories may have radically different intended subject matter and yet, as formal systems, one may be interpretable in another.
 (As an illustration: a simple theory of ancestors may be, taken as a formal system, interpreted in arithmetic; obviously this does not mean that grandmothers and such are really numbers.)
 What is significant is that interpretability preserves certain elementary formal properties of theories, most importantly, consistency: if T1 is interpretable in T2 and T2 is consistent, T1 is also consistent.
 And any system in which Q can be interpreted is guaranteed to be essentially incomplete.
 For any such theory in which Q is interpretable, the incompleteness could be proved also directly; for example, in various theories of set theory, one can code formulas and derivations (instead of numbers) by sets, “Gödel sets”, and proceed then as usual (see, e.g., Fitting 2007).
 However, for most purposes, it is just much simpler to establish the interpretability of Q in the theory at issue.